AgaMiko/bias-in-ml/content/authors/admin/_index.md

 ---
 # Display name
-name: Detecting and overcoming bias in data with explainable artificial intelligence
+title: Detecting and overcoming bias in data with explainable artificial intelligence

 # Username (this should match the folder name)
 authors: